Korpiklaani: Shamaani Duo

-While other folk metal bands began with metal before adding folk music, Korpiklaani started with folk music before turning metal.
+Korpiklaani started with folk music before turning metal.
 The roots of Korpiklaani can be traced back to a Sámi folk music group under the name of "Shamaani Duo", an "in house restaurant band" created by Jonne Järvelä in 1993.
 An album of folk music (Hunka Lunka) was released under this name before Järvelä relocated and "Shamaani Duo" morphed into "Shaman".

 Shaman

-Shaman was the second incarnation of Korpiklaani, formed in 1997 which is notable for the heavy use of original native Sámic music elements and lyrics in Northern Sámi.
+Shaman formed in 1997, and was notable for the heavy use of original native Sámic music elements and lyrics in Northern Sámi.
 The band's music was based on the folk music of Shamaani Duo.
-The most widely used elements are the shamanic drum, yoik and humppa.
-Besides yoik, the vocals vary from clean to rather aggressive growling.
+The most widely used elements were the shamanic drum, yoik and humppa.
+Besides yoik, the vocals varied from clean to rather aggressive growling.

-The musical style of Shaman is quite distinctive, especially in the slow songs, due to its entrancing atmosphere created by the monophonic, "narrow" synth sound making the deep contrast to the spacious sound of the acoustic guitar, the shamanic drum and yoik singing.
+The musical style of Shaman was quite distinctive, especially in slow songs, due to its entrancing atmosphere created by the monophonic, "narrow" synth sound making the deep contrast to the spacious sound of the acoustic guitar, the shamanic drum and yoik singing.

 The first recording released under the name of Shaman was the demo single Ođđa máilbmi (New World in Northern Sámi).
 The video clip shot for the song featured a wolf breaking free from its cage and running into the forest.
 Besides the single CD the song was included on the band's first full-length album Idja (Night in Northern Sámi, 1999) as well.

 The band released another album, Shamániac, in 2002.

 Korpiklaani

-The band underwent another evolution in 2003, and "Shaman" became "Korpiklaani" (with only Järvelä and drummer Samu Ruotsalainen remaining from the last "Shaman" lineup), with the music style to a more conventional folk metal with folk/thrash vocals instead of yoiking.
-Shamániac had already featured a strong resemblance to the future Korpiklaani style.
-In fact, the song, "Vuola lávlla", has the same music as the Korpiklaani song, "Beer Beer".
+In 2003, Shaman became Korpiklaani (with only Järvelä and drummer Samu Ruotsalainen remaining from the previous Shaman lineup), changing the music style to a more conventional folk metal with folk/thrash vocals instead of yoiking.
+Shamániac had already featured a strong resemblance to the future Korpiklaani style, with the song "Vuola lávlla" sharing musical Korpiklaani song, "Beer Beer".